 the Rite of Illumination, around Candlemas, again connects with infant baptism in praying that the children continue to walk in the light of Christ.

-Then, before Confirmation, Primary 4 children celebrate another four Rites with the parish community at Sunday Eucharist:
+Primary 4 children celebrate one Rite with the parish community at Sunday Eucharist:

 Presentation of the Lord’s Prayer, where the children receive the prayer as the model of all Christian prayer, said each time the community gathers.

 These events are accompanied by a series of preparatory meetings with parents of the children throughout the Primary 3 and 4 years along with associated celebrations in church for parents and children.
 The Archdiocese also encouraged parishes to set up Sacramental Teams, including parents and catechists, to assist in accomplishing all this.
 In St Peter’s a team led by the parish priest developed the new programme and continues to support the school during the annual cycle of events.

 Primary 7 children- Confirmation

 More info see website Archdiocese – Catechetics – Resources –Sacraments : https://archedinburgh.org/

 Registration for Sacramental preparation course in the new school year starts now!

 Dear parents and guardians of children who will be in P3, P4 and P7 in September 2022 and are attending non-denominational schools, we’ll start Sacramental preparation classes –